top of page

 How long does it take to treat anxiety?

-Length of treatment varies depending on the person and their individual circumstances, and support is available for as long as you feel you may require it.
+Length of treatment will vary depending on the person and their individual circumstances, and support is available for as long as you feel you may require it.
 Clients often choose to have more frequent sessions in the beginning, and once they feel more confident and more able to manage their symptoms, they often space out the sessions.
-In the beginning this might mean a session each week or fortnight and then go to monthly appointments.
+In the beginning this might mean a session each week or fortnight and then a change to monthly appointments.

 FAQ